ValentinCallegari/PCBee/README.md

-# Tiny CNC for PCBs
+# A Tiny CNC for PCBs

 A small CNC machine for milling Printed Circuit Boards.
 It can also handle engraving and light milling tasks.